fdcastel/cf-ddns/cf-ddns.output.md

-I'll help you create the install and uninstall scripts according to the specification.
-Let me break this down into steps:
+I'll help create the installation and uninstallation scripts based on the specification.
+Here's the step-by-step solution:

-Create `cf-ddns-install.sh`:

-1.Parse and validate command line arguments
-- Create systemd service file with specified requirements
+1. Create the installation script that accepts and validates arguments
-- Create systemd timer file
+2. Create systemd service and timer units based on the arguments
-- Install and enable the service/timer

-2.Create `cf-ddns-uninstall.sh`:
-- Find and stop any running timers
-- Disable and remove the service/timer files
-- Reload systemd

-Here are the scripts:

-`cf-ddns-install.sh`
+3. Create the uninstallation script that cleanly removes everything

+### cf-ddns-install.sh

-Creates systemd service and timer units based on command line arguments.
+Creates a systemd service and timer for the cf-ddns-sync.py script, handling command line arguments and installation.

-`cf-ddns-uninstall.sh`
+### cf-ddns-uninstall.sh

+Removes the systemd service and timer created by the installation script.

+The installation script will:
+1. Parse and validate command line arguments
-Removes systemd service and timer units for a given target.
+2. Create systemd service and timer units

-The install script accepts the same arguments as cf-ddns-sync.sh and creates the necessary systemd units.
-The uninstall script only needs the target hostname to remove the corresponding units.

-Make sure to:

-1.Place both scripts in the same directory as cf-ddns-sync.sh 2.Make them executable: `chmod +x cf-ddns-{install,uninstall}.sh` 3.Run the install script with root privileges since it needs to write to `/etc/systemd/system/`
+3. Enable and start the timer

+The uninstallation script will:
+1. Stop and disable the service/timer
+2. Remove the systemd unit files
+3. Reload systemd configuration